cjyuan/cyf-notes/ITP-JS3-Sprint3-PR-comments.md

 ### Quote Generator

 #### Sprint-3/quote-generator/quotes.js
-Code is good,
+Code is working great.

-Since the first line in quote.js states `// DO NOT EDIT BELOW HERE`, it's best practice to respect this and insert our code above it.
+Note: It is a best practice to respect instructions like `// DO NOT EDIT BELOW HERE`.

 For improved UI/UX, keeping the 'New Quote' button fixed on the page would make it easier to click.